-- This follows a concerted effort by the Snowflake trustees and others to seek to coordinate services for local homeless people to ensure the best possible support and outcomes for them throughout the year - Financial Security - Whilst fundraising for the future will be necessary, at the financial year-end the Trust was in its best financial position in its short history - Developing the Board of Trustees - At the end of the period the Trustees sought applications from supporters with particular talents to join the Board to complete the range of skills required for best practice governance and to enable key succession planning to come into effect - Plans would be published in due course.
+- Involvement with the Hastings Borough Council "Rough Sleeper and Street Community Working Group" - This follows a concerted effort by the Snowflake trustees and others to seek to coordinate services for local homeless people to ensure the best possible support and outcomes for them throughout the year - Financial Security - Whilst fundraising for the future will be necessary, at the financial year-end the Trust was in an excellent financial position - Developing the Board of Trustees - O It is appropriate to acknowledge with due appreciation the contributions of Peter Bourner & George Hornsby, both of whom resigned their Trustee positions during the year.
+Trustees are delighted that Kevin Swaffer and Matthew Thompsett have joined the Board bringing many skills with them for the benefit of the Trust. - A sub-group of the Board has been found to identify those skills still required to be made available to the Board and to spearhead the search for new Trustees to provide the required expertise.